pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ### Payment Edge Builder

 The `PaymentEdgeBuilder` is responsible for constructing the payment channel between two payment hubs.
-Currently, file contracts only allow one-way payments to be made through a file contract.
-Code will need to be written in order to support the behaviour of two-way payments through a file contract, as up until now it only supported one-way payment from renter to the host.
+Currently, renters use file contracts to make one-way payments only.
+However technically these file contracts can already be used to make two-way payments.

+The consensus code was updated to allow hosts to submit a proof for 0 data.
+This means we can use the existing FormNewContract RPC in a first version to create a payment channel.

 ### Payment Edge Pricer